tuannt1531/hotspot-manufacturers/Ingenious-Technology.md

 This is full hotspot.
 * Is it for indoor or outdoor?
 It is for indoor.
 * Please provide a brief description of what you're making?
-Product will use Raspberry Pi 4 + Seeed Lora1302 module (with Raspberry Pi hat) + high gainer antenna for frequency 868M (EU), 915M(US), 925M(Japan), 490M (China).
+Version 1: Product will use Raspberry Pi 4 + Seeed Lora1302 (USB) module (with Raspberry Pi hat) + high gainer antenna for frequency 868M (EU), 915M(US), 470M (China).
 We will use ATECC608 Chip to secure the system.
+Version 2: Product will use Raspberry Pi 4 + Lora1302 (SPI) module (with Raspberry Pi hat) + high gainer antenna for frequency 868M (EU), 915M(US), 470M (China).
+ATECC608 Chip to secure the system.

 ## What is your approximate price point? (required)
 We will sell our first generation product at around $500, but will reduce the price under $300 after we optimized the hardware cost in second generation product.